UczenJezusa/demo-bible-ebook/README.md

 Python scripts for formatting Bible text.
 The main script enlarges the first letter of the first verse of each chapter in the HTML file, while helper modules handle parsing and text styling.

+You can find a sample output file [here](examples/Biblia%20Gdańska%201632.pdf).